 - Stand with your legs about hip-distance apart with your knees slightly bent.

-- Step back with one leg until the front leg is at a 90-degree angle, knees not passing the toes.
+- Step back with one leg until the front leg is at a 90-degree angle.

 - Hold your abs tight.

 - Push with your back foot back into the starting position.

 - To increase intensity, add a knee lift or front kick as you step back up instead of returning to the starting position right away.

 - Repeat for 10 to 15 times; then repeat on the other side.